SAP-archive/smb-assistant-bot/README.md

 ### ERP backend
 * SAP Business One, version for SAP HANA:
-    <br/>Eventually the smb-recast-bot server converts the analytics question in human language into an OData query to the semantic layer through Service Layer.
+    <br/>Eventually the smb-assistant-bot server converts the analytics question in human language into an OData query to the semantic layer through Service Layer.
 Please refer to this [blog](https://blogs.sap.com/2018/02/01/new-sap-business-one-semantic-layer-view-exposure/) about how to access semantic layer of SAP Business One through Service Layer
 * SAP Business ByDesign:
-    <br/>Eventually the smb-recast-bot server converts the analytics question in human language into an OData query to the datasource or report.
+    <br/>Eventually the smb-assistant-bot server converts the analytics question in human language into an OData query to the datasource or report.
 Please refer to this [blog](https://blogs.sap.com/2015/03/10/odata-for-sap-business-bydesign-analytics/) about OData APIs for SAP Business ByDesign Analytics.

 ## Process flow
 Take the following example: